Meru language: Dialects

-In Media and Popular Culture
+In popular culture

-A Kenyan musical group known as High Pitch Band Afrika based in Meru County has done a cover of the Luis Fonsi's popular hit single Despacito in Kimeru language.
+A Kenyan musical group known as High Pitch Band Afrika based in Meru County has done a cover of the Luis Fonsi's popular hit single Despacito in Kimeru.
 The Kimeru cover was uploaded on YouTube on July 10, 2017, and has generated over 500,000 views since then.

+Media

 In Media the Kimeru language is used as the primary broadcast language of several Radio and TV stations in Kenya.
 Some include: Meru Fm, Muuga Fm, Weru Fm, Weru TV, Baite TV, Thiiri Fm among many others.